jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 * "After all," Urwin says cheekily, "why else did I marry you?"
 With a smile, Danika replies, "A rare instance of common sense, I imagine."
 * Danika pecks Urwin's cheek with a kiss and says, "The table by the window is getting hungry."
 Urwin winks at the players, picks up the tray again, and exits the bar to deliver the food.

 Danika then tells the players the rates for room and board, as listed in [[N2.
 Blue Water Inn]].
 (Both the large guest room, [[N2.
 Blue Water Inn#N2m.
+Guest Room|N2m.
 Guest Room]], as well as the two small guest rooms, [[N2.
 Blue Water Inn#N2I.
+Guest Rooms|N2l.
 Guest Rooms]], are available for rent.)
 When [[Urwin Martikov]] returns, he offers to take the players' orders for dinner, assuming they're hungry.

 The players then have a few minutes to talk with Urwin and Danika or amongst themselves.
-During this conversation, Urwin and Danika can provide the players with information about Rictavio, the Festival of the Blazing Sun (which will take place in five days at noon), and the nearby Vistani camp, as described in [[Vallaki Lore (p.
-96)]].
+During this conversation, Urwin and Danika can provide the players with information about Rictavio, the Festival of the Blazing Sun (which will take place in five days at noon), and the nearby Vistani camp, as described in [[Vallaki Lore]].

 Both Urwin and Danika can provide directions to any major landmark inside of Vallaki, including **N1.
 St. Andral's Church**, **N5.
 Arasek Stockyard**, and **N8.
 Town Square**.
-If the players ask about the inn's other guest, Urwin and Danika can also share information about Rictavio, which is largely as described in [[N2c.
-Taproom (p.
-100)]], except that Rictavio first arrived that same morning.
+If the players ask about the inn's other guest, Urwin and Danika can also share information about Rictavio, which is largely as described in [[N2.
+Blue Water Inn#N2c.
+Taproom#Rictavio.|N2c]], except that Rictavio first arrived that same morning.

 The inn's most recent shipment of wine is slightly late, but has not been sufficiently delayed as to make Urwin alarmed.
 As such, he does not ask the players to investigate the Wizard of Wines at this point.
 (This quest will not become available until the players reach level 5.
 See [[Arc J - The Stolen Gem]] for more information.)